Code-Institute-Submissions/thrill-seekers/README.md

 - React-bootstrap: Front-end framework, rebuilt for React with a collection of HTML, CSS, and JavaScript components.

 Backend: <br>
-- Django rest framework
+- Django rest framework was used for the API of this project.

+### Database
 - The PostgreSQL database from Code Institute was used as the database

 ### Libraries and packages
 Backend: <br>